Michael Eriksson

 This page saw work being done during the end of 2009/beginning of 2010.
 Through lack of judgment on my part, it was published while still being half-content, half-todos; and through a mixture of forgetfulness, other tasks feeling more urgent, and reluctance to put in the considerable work still needed (in particular, as there is a plenitude of interesting topics not yet added), it remained in this regrettable state for several years.

-I stress that the presence of a particular topic or idea here does not necessarily represent importance or probability, but simply that it was among the first issues addressed when this page was born.
+I stress that the presence of a particular topic or idea here does not necessarily signify importance or probability, but simply that it was among the first issues addressed when this page was born.

 Introduction